9Round Fitness Blog

 Tips for Healthy Tailgating

 It’s football season, and whether you spend Saturdays cheering on your Alma Mater or Sundays rooting for the pros (or both), game time could be taking a toll on your waistline.
-Regardless of how you spend your game days, be it tailgating outside the stadium, hosting friends at home, or watching from your favorite sports bar, there are a few things you can do to set yourself up for success this season.
+Regardless of how you spend your game days, be it tailgating outside the stadium, hosting friends at home, or watching from your favorite sports bar, there are a few things you can do to set yourself up to win this football season (even if your team doesn't.)

 Eat a Good Breakfast